 Evaluating your riding ability

 Before joining our riding events, understanding your ability level allows us to better keep you safe so that you can have the best time on your ride.
 This guide will help you define what your ability level is.
-Self evaluations are a humbling exercise that really help you understand your capabilities and potential areas for development.
 We consider the following areas of the sport to be important when reflecting on your ability level:

 Basic riding abilities